Why Google's Helpful Content Update Crushed AI-Written Websites: What Smart Brands Are Doing Instead

 What the Winners Did Differently

 The sites that maintained and even grew organic traffic through the HCU period had several things in common.
-None of them are secrets.
-But they are things AI cannot do on its own.
+None of them are secrets, but they are things AI cannot do on its own.

 First-person expertise and experience

 The HCU specifically added "Experience" to Google's E-A-T framework, making it E-E-A-T. That first E is the new battleground.
-Content that reflects actual, first-hand experience with a topic — clinical experience, legal practice experience, lived experience — dramatically outperformed content that could only describe that experience secondhand.
+Content that reflects actual, first-hand experience with a topic (clinical experience, legal practice experience, lived experience) dramatically outperformed content that could only describe that experience secondhand.

 Original data, analysis, and point of view